Acute Pancreatitis

 What You Need to Know

 Acute pancreatitis develops when the normal protective mechanisms that separate pancreatic enzyme production from enzyme activation fail.
-Under physiological conditions, digestive enzymes are synthesised in an inactive form and activated only after they reach the small intestine.
+Under normal physiological conditions, digestive enzymes are synthesised in an inactive form and activated only after they reach the small intestine.
 In acute pancreatitis, premature activation occurs within the pancreatic tissue itself, allowing enzymes to digest pancreatic cells, blood vessels, and surrounding fat.
 This autodigestion triggers intense local inflammation and rapidly compromises pancreatic structure and function.

 What begins as a local pancreatic process can quickly evolve into a systemic illness.
 Activated enzymes and inflammatory mediators increase vascular permeability, allowing fluid to leak out of the intravascular space into surrounding tissues, a process known as third-spacing.
 The resulting hypovolaemia reduces effective circulating volume and organ perfusion, setting the stage for widespread physiological instability.